Geometric Waldspurger periods II: Strategy of the proof and other results

-For a rank one local system $E$ on $Y$ write $AE$ for the corresponding automorphic local system on $\Pic Y$, see Section~2.3.6 for details.
-In Section~2.3.7 we define geometric Eisenstein series $\Eis(\Qlb\oplus \cE_0)\in \D(\Bunt_{2,D})$ in the spirit of \cite{BG}.
-The second part of the following result geometrizes a particular case of the Siegel-Weil formula.
+\sssec{} We define geometric Eisenstein series $\Eis(\Qlb\oplus \cE_0)\in \D(\Bunt_{2,D})$ in the spirit of \cite{BG} (cf. Definition~\ref{Def_3.4.2}).
+The second part of the following result geometrizes a particular case of the Siegel-Weil formula (compare with \cite[Proposition~6]{Ly1} in the nonramified setting).

 \begin{Pp} i) Let $E$ be a rank one local system on $Y$ that does not descend to $X$.
 Then $F_G(AE[\dim\Pic Y])$ is an irreducible perverse sheaf over each connected component of $\Bunt_{2,D}$.\\ ii) There is an isomorphism $F_G(\Qlb[\dim\Pic Y])\,\iso\, \Eis(\Qlb\oplus\cE_0)$ on $\Bunt_{2,D}$. \end{Pp}